Haroenv/instantsearch-tagsbox-react/README.md

-# [POC] InstantSearch.js - TagsBox Widget for React
+# [POC] React InstantSearch - TagsBox Widget for React

 **Disclaimer: this component is published as an experiment.
 As such, it is not part of the official InstantSearch.js library and might not be suited for production use.**